geoserver/geoserver/doc/en/user/source/extensions/mapml/index.rst

 Installation
 --------------------

 #.
-The MapML module is a standard GeoServer extension, available on the  `GeoServer download page <http://geoserver.org/download>`_.
+Visit the :website:`website download <download>` page, locate your release, and download:  :download_extension:`mapml`

-   .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance.
+   .. warning:: Make sure to match the version of the extension (for example |release| above) to the version of the GeoServer instance!

 #.
-Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
+Extract the contents of the archive into the :file:`WEB-INF/lib` directory of the GeoServer installation.

 #.
 Restart GeoServer.

 Configuration